 Grevillea Plant Care

-This tree is hardy and does not require much care.
-It may need water when young to help get it established.
+This tree is hardy and doesn’t require much care, although it may need water when young to help get it established.
 The canopy base may need to be trimmed occasionally to allow for more growth, but this is usually not a problem.
 Caterpillars can sometimes harm the tree and should be eliminated if possible.